milvus-io/pymilvus/README.md

 Status(code=0, message='Success')
 ```

+---

+## Example python
-`There is a small example in examples/example.py, you can find more guide there.`
+There is a small example in `examples/example.py`, you can find more guide there.

 Build docs
 ```$
 $ sphinx-build -b html doc/en/ doc/en/build
 ```

----

 If you encounter any problems or bugs, please add new issues